How often do I need to q-tip to keep my quartz banger clean?

 Do I need to turn my controller past 1000F or torch the nail?

-I’ve found that low temps (around 250F-350F) work surprisingly well if the banger hasn’t gotten too crusty or if you are using SiC (which is much more forgiving than quartz or Ti).
+I’ve found that low temps work surprisingly well if the banger hasn’t gotten too crusty or if you are using SiC (which is much more forgiving than quartz or Ti).
 Sizzling temperatures work the best, which are usually anywhere from 250F to 350F on the controller settings.
 Sometimes you just have to bring out the big guns, though.
 Check out the video below to see a demo of bringing the water to simmering and q-tipping for an easy quick clean.
-For extremely burnt and caked black crust you can either use a torch or cranking the enail controller up by using the simple green method at bottom supplied by 710coils.
+If your quartz is extremely caked up with dark crust you can avoid using a torch or cranking the enail controller up by using the simple green method at bottom (courtesy of 710coils).